AdobeStock_80029212-1

 In addition to providing vital backup power during outages, electrical substations also play a critical role in reducing pollution by allowing large-scale power plants to transmit energy to individual homes and buildings.

-Overall, these important structures are key components of our modern energy infrastructure and play an integral role in ensuring that we always have access to the electricity necessary for powering our lives.
+Overall, these critical structures are integral to our modern energy infrastructure and ensure we always have access to the electricity needed to power our lives.

 Electrical Substation Design